*As seen in

 No matter what you’re managing, a program manager needs to be able to create process improvements in their niche while also inspiring loyalty from their team members.
-If you’re interested in getting a program manager job, here’s how you should your resume, using our examples and tips.
+If you’re interested in getting a program manager job, here’s how you should create your resume, using our examples and tips.

 A project manager should usually have both hard skills and soft skills, with a slight bias toward soft skills.
 If you want to know which program management skills to include in your resume, check out a program manager resume example at ResumeHelp to see what other job candidates are including.